saultcollege-csd121/developer-journal-25f-reginabianchini/Lectures/Class1.md

     - main method receives argument as an array of String objects

 - Static typing:
-    - Allows the compiler to catch an entore category of bugs before you run the program
+    - Allows the compiler to catch an entire category of bugs before you run the program
     - Force you to fix type errors
     - Better for large software projects
     - Dinamically typed language allow you to 'ignore' types